Ratstail91/Toy/quick-start-guide.md

 ## Print Keyword

-This keyword prints values to stdout for debugging (this can be altered by the host program), and usually has a newline appended to the end.
+This keyword prints values to stdout for debugging (this can be altered by the host program).

 ```
-print "Hello World";
+print "Hello World\n";
 ```

 ## Names and Variables